 What is nicotinamide adenine dinucleotide (NAD+)?

-1. Calorie restriction
+1. Calorie Restriction

 2. Supplements containing nicotinamide riboside (NR)

-Additionally, there are some things you can do that may help maintain NAD+ levels—even if they don't necessarily increase them.
+Additionally, there are some things you can do that can help maintain NAD+ levels—even if they don't necessarily increase them.
 For example, UV rays damage skin cells and your body uses NAD to repair that damage.
 Therefore, wearing sunscreen or protective clothing can help minimize that damage and preserve NAD+.
-A healthy, whole-food-based diet and a regular exercise routine (especially HIIT-type workouts) can't hurt, either—as they both boost the health of your mitochondria and may help your body use NAD+ more efficiently or sparingly.
+A healthy, whole-food-based diet and a regular exercise routine (especially HIIT-type workouts) can't hurt, either—as they both boost the health of your mitochondria and help your body use NAD+ more efficiently or sparingly.